 Professor Zenda Ofir is a South Africa scientist and independent international evaluator.

-With a PhD in Chemistry, she served first as senior program manager at a national science council (now the National Research Foundation, NRF), where she was responsible for six grant funding programmes aimed at strengthening research in 21 South African universities.
+With a PhD in Ecological Chemistry, she served first as senior program manager at a national science council (now the National Research Foundation, NRF), where she was responsible for six grant funding programmes aimed at strengthening research in 21 South African universities.
 Her portfolios included biotechnology, food production and food security, veterinary science, rural and urban development, as well as institutional capacity strengthening in what was then South Africa’s ten ‘historically black universities’.
 She later joined the University of Pretoria as Director Research responsible for all grant funded and contract research, industry-university collaboration, intellectual property management and international relations.

 In 2000, Zenda left the university to specialise in the evaluation of both development and research.
 She also has extensive experience in knowledge management.
 She is a generalist evaluator who works across many fields, from local to global level.
 She has visited more than 70 and conducted assignments in nearly 40 countries – primarily in Africa and Asia – for more than 40 bi- and multilateral organisations, government units, international NGOs, universities, science councils and philanthropic foundations.
 She has also advised international organisations such as UNDP, GAVI, CGIAR, AGRA, IFAD, CDI-IDS, CLEAR-AA and the Rockefeller Foundation’s evaluation office on evaluation policy or strategy.